DrOncogene/hngx-2023/backend/stage_two/DOCUMENTATION.md

 - cd into the backend/stage_two directory (root of the project)
 - Run `pipenv install` to install dependencies
 - Run `pipenv shell` to activate the virtual environment
-- Run `uvicorn main:app --reload` to start the application server
+- Run `uvicorn api.main:app` to start the application server
 - The application server will be running on http://localhost:8000

 ## TESTING